Race for Glory: Plot

 Dirt track racer Cody Gifford along with his best friend and crew chief Chris Washburn, and girlfriend Jenny Eastman, have built a 500cc superbike in their garage.
 They take it to the American qualifiers, Despite his bike falling over, he keeps up with two-time German world champion Klaus Kroeter on a factory Samurai, until Gifford and Kroeter crash.
 After Gifford sets a faster time than Kroeter at the Czechoslovak time trials, the Belgian Grand Prix begins.
-Kroeter wins ahead of Mike Baldwin, Wayne Gardner, and Gifford, who finishes fourth.
+Kroeter wins as Gifford, who finishes fourth.
 After this, Gifford accepts an offer to become Kroeter's teammate at Samurai where he is to be a blocker, leaving his friends behind.
-After Kroeter wins Yugoslavia ahead of Eddie Lawson and Gifford, Kroeter wins Germany ahead of Gifford and Ron Haslam.
+Kroeter wins race after race as Gifford continues to put up an impressive fight against his teammartw.
 The Austrian Grand Prix begins.
 Kroeter takes the lead with Gifford and Italian rider Lalo Giacomo right behind.
-Kroeter causes Gifford and Giacomo to crash.
-Giacomo gets hit in the leg by Eddie Lawson and ends up with a broken leg.
+Kroeter causes Gifford and Giacomo to crash which results in Gifford's bike exploding and Giacomo breaking his leg.
 Gifford quits and returns home only to find that his father, Joe, has died.
 Joe's last letter says he wanted Cody to win the Grand Prix.
 Gifford then reunites with his friends and girlfriend to rebuild the bike.
 The French Grand Prix then begins.
-After several bikes overheat, Gifford is in second, right behind Kroeter.
-Kroeter's engine blows up on the last turn and Gifford wins, followed by Mike Baldwin, Wayne Gardner, Eddie Lawson, Randy Mamola, and Kroeter, who finishes sixth.
-Gifford is the new champion and he, Cody, Jenny, and their new hiree (Fujimoto) celebrate.
+After several bikes overheat, Gifford is in second om the last lap right behind Kroeter Kroeter's engine blows up on the last turn and Gifford wins as Kroter manages to limp across the line in 6th.
+Gifford is the new champion and he, Cody, Jenny, and their mechanic Fujimoto celebrate.